 You will get the best out of your course if you engage with and attend your timetabled sessions.
 Failure to attend classes, without good reason, could result in you being withdrawn from the University.
 Any behaviour found to be an intentional abuse of the Attendance Monitoring Regulations may result in disciplinary action under the University’s Disciplinary procedures.

-The University is a community and how you and staff interact with each other whether in person or online can affect our environment and your achievement.
+The University is a community and how you and staff interact with each other, whether in person or online, can affect our environment and your achievement.
 We have a community code of conduct which highlights the expectations of you as a student with us and if you breach the code of conduct, you will be subject to disciplinary proceedings which could result in serious penalties being applied.

 Your course may be regulated by a professional and statutory body who often place additional requirements on you to ensure that when you complete the course you are suitable to practise in that profession.
 Your course details will confirm if these additional requirements apply to you.
 If your behaviour causes concern that you may not to be fit to practise, then you may be withdrawn from the course.